Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you trust, choose Xref.

 Sometimes it's too late to withdraw the job offer to the candidate.
 The next step would be to continue with the employee or terminate them.
-Due to employee protection laws in most cases an employer stands to lose.
-And when you terminate a bad hire, there’s every chance your company would be saddled with a lawsuit citing reasons such as lost opportunities and damage to the career path.
+Due to employee protection laws, there’s every chance that your company could be saddled with a lawsuit citing reasons such as lost opportunities and damage to the career path.
 Read more on how you can avoid bad hires.

 A bad hire invariably ends up demotivating others by working less, giving wrong directions, or incorrect staff deployment to name a few.
 The result can be disastrous.
 You’ll begin witnessing a drop in performance levels due to otherwise inexplicable reasons.

-This might sound unbelievable but a wrong candidate can retard the growth and expansion of an organization drastically.
-Every organization hires candidates for specific locations and tasks when they’re looking at expanding into new markets.
+This might sound unbelievable but a wrong candidate can retard the growth and expansion of an organisation drastically.
+Every organisation hires candidates for specific locations and tasks when they’re looking at expanding into new markets.